juspay/awesome-selfhosted-nixos/README.md

 Like Dropbox, but OSS and better.
 We use home-manager because this way it works on both Linux & macOS.

+Once activated, go to http://localhost:8384 to access the Syncthing GUI.

 ```nix
 # Add this to your home-manager config
 {